tuyentruong/ray-quickstart/README.md

 developing from my Mac computer, but the process of copying my code and data to my Windows computer, training my models, and then copying the trained models back to my Mac computer was cumbersome.

-I found the Ray library and decided to use it to train my models remotely on my Windows computer after developing it locally on my Mac computer.
+I found the Ray library and thought it could be a great solution to my problem of having to manually copy my code, data, and models to my Windows computer for training and tuning.
 I ran into some issues getting started with Ray, however, so I created this project to make it easier for others to get started.

 Ray Quickstart is available as both a [PyPI package](https://pypi.org/project/ray-quickstart/) and as a [GitHub repo](https://github.com/tuyentruong/ray-quickstart).
 You should install the PyPI package if you want to add remote training and tuning to your own ML project.
-The GitHub repo includes an example project that you can run to see the Ray QuickStart library in action.
+The GitHub repo includes an example project that allows you to try out remote training on your computers.

 ## What Does Ray QuickStart Do?

 Ray QuickStart will:
-1. Install the packages in your project's Pipfile on your remote computer without needing to set up an auto-scaling Ray cluster.
+1. Install the packages in your project's Pipfile on your remote computer without needing to set up an auto-scaling Ray cluster first.
-2. Clean up your trials directories before training/tuning starts (optional).
+2. Clean up your trials directories before training/tuning starts *(optional)*.
 3. Use Ray to sync your Python project code to your remote computer and train/tune your model there.
-4. Sync the checkpoints from your training/tuning back to your computer.
+4. Sync the checkpoints from your training/tuning back to your computer, so you can use them for inference.

 ## Setting Up Your GPU-Enabled Computer